-Externships hours are scheduled for various times Monday through Friday, according to the needs of the specific program and the availability of the externship/clinical site.
+Externships hours are scheduled for various times Monday through Friday, and possibly Weekends, according to the needs of the specific program and the availability of the externship/clinical site.
 Externship hours will vary and will be scheduled by the externship site.